flux-framework/flux-k8s/README.md

  - [src](src): includes source code for fluence.
 You'll find logs for this code in the `sidecar` container of the fluence pod.
  - [sig-scheduler-plugins](sig-scheduler-plugins): includes assets (manifests and Go files) that are intended to be added to the kubernetes-sigs/scheduler-plugins upstream repository before build.
 You'll find logs for this container in the `scheduler-plugins-scheduler` container of the pod.
+   - [manifests](sig-scheduler-plugins/manifests): manifests for helm and Kubernetes
+   - [pkg](sig-scheduler-plugins/pkg): the main fluence module to add to upstream
+   - [cmd](sig-scheduler-plugins/cmd): the main.go to replace in upstream
  - *upstream*: the default name this upstream is cloned to when you do a make build command.

 Note that the clone of the repository and copying of files to the correct locations is all automated through the [Makefile](Makefile).
 Additional commands provided include the following: